mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

 ================================================================
 .. codesnippet::

--  Incremental verision of SFA
+-  Incremental version of SFA

 -  Unsupervised preprocessor for autonomous learning agents and robots

--  Combines incremental Principal Components Analysis and Minor Components Analysis
+-  Combines incremental Principal Components Analysis (PCA) and Minor Components Analysis (MCA)

-Slow feature analysis
-(SFA) is an unsupervised learning technique that **extracts features from an input stream with the objective of maintaining an informative but slowly-changing feature response over time.** There are limitations to existing SFA implementations due to their batch processing nature, which becomes especially apparent when attempting to apply it in somewhat uncontrolled environments.
+Slow feature analysis (SFA) is an unsupervised learning technique that **extracts features from an input stream with the objective of maintaining an informative but slowly-changing feature response over time.** There are limitations to existing SFA implementations due to their batch processing nature, which becomes especially apparent when attempting to apply it in somewhat uncontrolled environments.
 Incremental Slow Feature Analysis (IncSFA) [1]_ has several advantages over SFA:

 1. **Adaption to changing input statistics**

 SFA requires all data to be collected in advance.
 New data cannot be used to modify already learned slow features.
-Once the input statistics change, IncSFA can automatically adapt its features without outside intervention, while SFA has to discard previous features to process the new data.
+Once the input statistics change, IncSFA can automatically adapt its features without external intervention, while SFA has to discard previous features to process the new data.